 In compliance with regulatory policies promulgated in 2021, including the Opinions on Further Alleviating the Burden of Homework and After-School Tutoring for Students in Compulsory Education published in July 2021 by the General Office of the CPC Central Committee and the General Office of the State Council, or the Alleviating Burden Opinion Regarding Compulsory Education, we ceased offering the K-9 Academic AST Services in the mainland of China at the end of 2021.
 The cessation has had a substantial adverse impact on our revenues for the fiscal year ended February 28, 2022 and subsequent periods.
-In the fiscal years ended February 28, 2021 and 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of our total net revenues prior to the cessation of such services.
+In fiscal year ended February 28, 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of our total net revenues prior to the cessation of such services.
 More specifically, the impact of cessation of K-9 Academic AST Services in the mainland of China includes the following items in our consolidated financial statements.

-Our total net revenues decreased by 2.3% from \$4,495.8 million for the fiscal year ended February 28, 2021 to \$4,390.9 million for the fiscal year ended February 28, 2022, and further decreased by 76.8% to \$1,019.8 million for the fiscal year ended February 28, 2023.
-The decrease was mainly driven by the cessation of the K-9 Academic AST Services in the mainland of China by the end of December 2021.
+Our total net revenues decreased by 76.8% from \$4,390.9 million for the fiscal year ended February 28, 2022 to \$1,019.8 million for the fiscal year ended February 28, 2023, which was mainly driven by the cessation of the K-9 Academic AST Services in the mainland of China by the end of December 2021.